Han Chang-woo: Controversy

-A lawsuit was filed in September 2020 in the U.S. Territory of Guam alleging that he had unlawfully taken away $300 million in stock owned by one of his daughters.
-The Suit also claims that Han Chang-Woo's motivation for this action was to force his daughter to divorce her second husband, an African-American businessman and retired pro basketball player.
+A lawsuit was filed in September 2020 in the U.S. Territory of Guam, alleging that he had unlawfully taken away $300 million in stock owned by one of his daughters.
+The Suit also claims that Han Chang-woo's motivation for this action was to force his daughter to divorce her second husband, an African-American businessman and retired professional basketball player.